aniketsingh1023/AlgoBusters-Hackindore-/README.md

         -> When a user uploads a document or requests to update the document then data gets inserted or updated in the database.
 That updated data or inserted data can be viewed by an employee.
-        -> When a user opens a chatbot (flask, torch,

   # Screenshots
  ![image](https://github.com/user-attachments/assets/c82a906d-4277-4a6f-a55b-7bde152dcf0b)